rainaeverson/project_one/README.md

 ### Back to our hypothesis!
 #### Null: If budget is not related to movie success (by rating), there will be no correlation between these factors.
 #### Alternate: If the budget is directly correlated to movie success, the rating will increase in proportion to the budget.
 ##### According to our data, we have concluded with the null hypothesis.
-The R-squared value between these factors is: 0.00599181, which does not signify a direct success of ratings strictly due to the budget.
+The R-squared value between these factors is 0.00599181, which does not signify a direct success of ratings strictly due to the budget.